hoprnet/hoprnet/README.md

 }
 ```

-## Gotchas
+### Considerations

-- `BloomRPC` will sometime insert default input data when calling certain methods, for example with `Send` it will insert:
+- `BloomRPC` will sometimes insert default input data when calling certain methods, for example with `Send` it will insert:

 ```json
 {